stefanicai/weatherapp/README.md

 - The http server code is pretty basic.
 E.g. `CORS` would need to be handled if this is to be exported as an API.
 As well as proper/appropriate HTTP codes and error messages to be returned.
 As well as potentially a healthcheck to be used by kubernetes etc
 - For a commercial implementation, I'd probably use `GraphQL` to give the client the possibility to select what info to receive.
 - Caching (distributed) might be useful if the service is highly used.
 It could also cover for cases when both services are down.
+- Another option to improve performance could be calling the various services in parralel (using go routines) and responding to the client whenever the first one has replied.
+It would add some load on the other services and the processor, but could potentially be faster.
+- One case we're not covering is in case all services are down.
+Do we want to retry a few times for each service, or just return the error to the client?
+For this, we could allow the user to provide a timout, based on how much they can wait for the call.
+Or otherwise they can just try and call the service again.

 ### Some more about the tech
 - json parsing is done differently for the two services: